flyingmachine/nanoc-blog/content/programming/wtf-is-a-framework.md

 made for players and we shouldn't try to change them to accommodate novices, but on the other hand Rich acknowledges child learners _play child-sized cellos_.
-I'm quite sure that Yo-Yo Ma doesn't play a child-sized cello.
+I'm quite sure that Yo-Yo Ma doesn't play a child-sized cello, yet here are these children somehow learning to play without using Yo-Yo Ma-sized cellos.

 Maybe pilots should forego flight simulators and only learn to fly with actual planes.
 The rant defies logic, but it's there any way, which makes me conclude that its only purpose is to heap scorn on the notion of accommodating beginners, and on the idea that beginners might need accommodation.

 What really gets me is this bit: